SecurEth/guidelines/process.md

 ## Verification
 The verification process is a combination of different levels of concerns.
 During the testing process, inconsistencies with the derived requirements may be found.
-It is important to formalize an impact analysis ensure modifications to the derived requirements get appropiately tracked by all.
+It is important to formalize an impact analysis ensuring modifications to the derived requirements get appropiately tracked by all.

 Functional verification maps the derived requirements (which lead to the implementation) to a series of test cases that tests the proper implementation of that requirement.
 It is important to test both the positive and negative logical states of these requirements, in order to arrive precisely at the logical states described by those requirements.

-Coverage testing tests that the underlying implementation contains no problematic code that could lead to troublesome states, and that no code is unreachable per the requirements described (reducing your attack surface and optimizing your gas usage).
+Coverage testing ensures that the underlying implementation contains no problematic code that could lead to troublesome states, and that no code is unreachable per the requirements described (reducing your attack surface and optimizing your gas usage).
 The Design Assurance Level leads to the level of coverage testing (statement, conditional, MC/DC) required.